opensearch-project/project-website/_posts/2024-11-14-OpenSearchCon-2024-NA-Blog.md

 authors:
  - prthsh
  - smelik
-date: 2024-11-14
+date: 2024-12-05
 categories:
  - community-updates
  - community
  - updates
  - update
  - partners
-meta_keywords: OpenSearchCon, OpenSearch Project, Adobe, Linux Foundation, GenAI, Vector Search, OpenSearch Software Foundation, Airbnb, Lucene, Cloud, OpenSearch Serverless, Uber, Slack, OpenSearchCon North America
+meta_keywords: OpenSearch Project, OpenSearchCon 2024, search and analytics, open-source, AI, machine learning, data-driven applications, cloud-native, community-driven, Linux Foundation
-meta_description:
+meta_description: Explore the key highlights, insightful sessions, and exciting announcements from the OpenSearchCon North America 2024.
+Learn about the OpenSearch Project, new features, community growth, and about the roadmap for 2024 and beyond.
 excerpt: OpenSearch, the community-driven, open-source search and analytics suite, has been gaining momentum in the data-driven application landscape.
 The recent OpenSearchCon North America 2024 event held in San Francisco, which attracted over 350 attendees from around the world, was a testament to the growing influence of this powerful platform.
 In this blog post, we'll explore the key highlights, insightful sessions, and exciting announcements that emerged from this year's conference.
 ---